HomeAway vs Vrbo

-VRBO is one of the original OTAs for vacation rentals.
-Having been around since 1996, Vacation Rental By Owner (VRBO) has come to be one of the world’s most trusted rental brands for hosts and travelers alike.
+Two of the largest online travel platforms, HomeAway and Vrbo, both belong to the same company.
+Having been around since 1996, Vacation Rental By Owner (Vrbo) has come to be one of the world’s most trusted rental brands for hosts and travelers alike.
+Vrbo is one of the original OTAs for vacation rentals.
 HomeAway came around just under a decade after, in 2005.
-It then went on to acquire VRBO and another site, VacationRentals.com, in 2007.
-As of 2016, the company family now consists of 12 different websites including the three mentioned previously.
+It then went on to acquire Vrbo and another site, VacationRentals.com, in 2007.
+As of 2016, the company family now owns more than 20 different websites including the three mentioned previously.

 As they both belong to the same parent company, it’s no surprise that they also share the same features and homes.

 They currently boast more than one million listings for renters to choose from, and their search functions are often praised for being the best in the industry.
 Both sites even offer insurance policies which, although they may be expensive, are unbeatable by their competitors.
 With offerings in 190 countries (e.g. across 99% of the world), there are plenty of places to choose from, whether you’re a homeowner or a traveler.

 Let’s have a look at some of the pros and cons to rent using HomeAway for owners or Vrbo:

 - Secure payment method for many properties (though not all of them)